nietaki/nietaki.github.io/_posts/2018-12-04-string-to-existing-atom-is-a-double-edged-sword.md

 Time passes, features are added, refactors happen.
-One day we deploy to production (code that has behaved well on staging environment for a while and passed all system and unit tests with flying colours) and Appsignal starts notifying us about errors:
+One day we deploy to production (code that has behaved well on staging environment for a while and passed all system and unit tests with flying colours) and AppSignal starts notifying us about errors:

 ```